headnoodle/SampleUrlScraper/README.md

 Horizontal Scaling
 ------------------
-As this is a queue based system the UrlScraper processor can be scaled by running more instances.
+As this is a queue based system, the UrlScraper processor can be scaled by running more instances.
-UrlScraper API can be scaled by putting behind a load balancer and firing up more instances of the API.
+UrlScraper API can be scaled by putting it behind a load balancer and firing up more instances of the API.

 Other Notes
 -----------

-The queues are configured support a dead letter queue to put messages that have been taken but have not been deleted after multiple attempts.
+The queues are configured to support a dead letter queue to put messages that have been taken but have not been deleted after multiple attempts.